Acquisitions: Clay tobacco pipes from presidential possession

 Aanwinsten: Kleipijpen uit presidentieel bezit

-Discussion and illustration of three clay pipes from the collection of Theodore Roosevelt.
+Illustrating and discussing three clay pipes from the collection of the American president Theodore Roosevelt.

 A few months ago we were able to acquire a small collection of clay tobacco pipes of which several had a political meaning.
 This is not unique since many decorated pipes from the eighteenth century onwards are showing a social or political theme.
 By cheer chance and thanks to our digitations project we could retrieve the origin of these pipes.
 An article, stored for many years in the documentation boxes was ready to be scanned and attracted the attention of the curator for its exceptional illustrations.
 The American Metropolitan Magazine issued nearly a century ago covered an article on the pipe collection of president Theodore Roosevelt (1858-1919) – not to be mistaken for his successor of the same family name during WWII.
 Out of the 24 pipes illustrated in this very article, 16 were offered for sale, the most breakable ones missing which is not too surprising after a century.
 The special provenance is proved by some minor chips on the photos that occur on the pipes in the same way.
 Three of the most special ones are described here.